ververica/jupyter-vvp/README.md

 [![Build Status](https://travis-ci.com/dataArtisans/vvp-jupyter.svg?token=RGozj1rgTPauwuugxzZx&branch=master)](https://travis-ci.com/dataArtisans/vvp-jupyter)

 Jupyter support for the Ververica Platform.
 This package contains magics to interact with a Ververica Platform installation, in particular to connect to a Ververica Platform instance and run SQL commands.
-Furthermore there is a custom kernel that provides SQL code completion inside the sql magics.
+Furthermore, there is a custom kernel that provides SQL code completion inside the sql magics.

 ## Prerequisites